vacp2p/rfc/content/docs/rfcs/56/README.md

 1. The creator of the Community is the owner of the Community.
 2. The Community owner is trusted.
-3. The Community owner can add or remove peers from the Community.
+3. The Community owner can add or remove members from the Community.
-This extends to banning and kicking peers.
+This extends to banning and kicking members.
 4. The Community owner can add, edit and remove channels.
-5. The peers in the Community can send/receive messages to the channels which they have access to.
+5. Community members can send/receive messages to the channels which they have access to.
 6. Communities may be encrypted (private) or unencrypted (public).
 7. A Community is uniquely identified by a public key.
 8. The public key of the Community is shared out of band.
 9. The metadata of the Community can be found by listening on a content topic derived from the public key of the Community.
-10. Peers part of a Community run their own Waku nodes, with the configuration described in [#Waku-Protocols](#Waku-Protocols).
+10. Community members run their own Waku nodes, with the configuration described in [#Waku-Protocols](#Waku-Protocols).
 Light nodes implementing [19/WAKU2-LIGHTPUSH](/spec/19/) may not be able to run their own Waku node with the configuration described.

 # Design